MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-Your-Functional-Level-Upgrade.md

 - For new Active Directory forests, the minimum functional level must be set to Server 2016.

-- Existing domains must be at least at the 2016 functional level to promote a Windows Server 2025 to a domain controller.
+- Existing domains must be at the 2016 functional level to promote a Windows Server 2025 to a domain controller.

+> [!NOTE]
+> Windows Server 2022 used Windows Server 2016 as the most recent functional levels prior to Windows Server 2025.

 Upgrade methods include the following options: